sudopenguin14/guessthenumber/README.md

 anyway.
 Enjoy the game!

 On GNU/Linux
-Open the terminal where you downloaded the game and type "./guessthenumber-linux" to launch it
+Open the terminal in the directory where you downloaded the game and type "./guessthenumber-linux" to launch it